 Dog Friendly Food

-We’re all constantly monitoring our dog’s diet, and a picnic shouldn’t be the time where you let them completely loose and eat to their heart’s content.
+We’re all constantly monitoring our dog’s diet and nutrition, and a picnic shouldn’t be the time where you let them completely loose and eat to their heart’s content.
 Aside from making them physically sick, picnics often contain foods that dogs shouldn’t eat, which can have long term health implications.

 It’s a good idea to pack some dog friendly human food on hand to keep them satisfied.
 Popcorn is always a winner – we love it, and our dogs do too!
 Otherwise, make sure you have a few doggy treats, otherwise it’s just mean (and you won’t get a minute’s peace).